jonas-raposinha/R-trend-correct/README.md

 ```
 ![plot5](https://github.com/jonas-raposinha/R-trend-correct/blob/master/images/5.png)

 Not a great approximation of the baseline.
-The mean filter has issues with the large peaks from the smaller changes in the baseline.
+The mean filter has issues with separating the large peaks from the smaller changes in the baseline.
 Also, since the peaks are closely spaced, they influence the mean enough to inflate the baseline, which results in the corrected curve not having its base at zero.
 Side note: There exists a wealth of different linear filters with varying characteristics, which may be of interest for these applications.
 The interested reader is encouraged to dig further.